AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/5-work-and-people-charts.md

 ![An image of finding the [!UICONTROL Analytics] feature in the [!DNL Workfront Classic]](assets/section-1-1.png)

-When you go to the Work charts, you’ll see by default:
+When you go to the Work charts, you'll see by default:

 1. KPI statistics
 1. Flight plan